 Interactions between your drugs

-There were no interactions found in our database between docetaxel and trametinib - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between docetaxel and trametinib.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Docetaxel is in the drug class mitotic inhibitors.